dilEMMA16/plantbebes/content/bebes/drake.md

 >Corn plants grow fairly slowly from one or more thick canes (stems) that produce long, narrow leaves (like those of corn) toward the top.
 >
 >Growth habit gives them a similar appearance to a palm tree, which is why they’re sometimes referred to as “false palms.”
+>
+> "Dracaena" is derived from the Greek word "drakaina" meaning "female dragon" = referring to the blood red sap that bleeds when the stem is cut
+>
+>"fragrans" alludes to the fragrant flowers that bloom (rare for it to bloom in cultivation)
+>
+>Native throughout tropical Africa

 </br>